 About Our College

-Programs: 75 associate degrees, 51 professional certificates in 33 programs of study.
+Programs: one bachelor of applied science degree, 63 associate degrees, 60 professional certificates in 25 programs of study

-Accreditation: The college is accredited by the Northwest Commission on Colleges and Universities and is governed by the Washington State Board of Community and Technical Colleges.
+Accreditation: The college is accredited by the Northwest Commission on Colleges and Universities and is governed by the Washington State Board for Community and Technical Colleges.

 Cost of Attendance

-The Foundation supports access, success, and excellence for students, faculty, and staff at Edmonds Community College.
+The Foundation supports access, success, and excellence for students, faculty, and staff at Edmonds College.
 Our goal is to make higher education widely available in our community by providing students, especially those with the greatest barriers to overcome, with the support they need to succeed.
+Learn more at edcc.edu/foundation.

 About our Students